Skip to main content

 These steps apply whether you're building a REST API (e.g. with Express, koa or NestJS), a GraphQL API (e.g. with Apollo Server, TypeGraphQL or Nexus) or any other kind of application that uses Mongoose for database access.

 Prisma ORM lends itself really well for incremental adoption.
-This means, you don't have migrate your entire project from Mongoose to Prisma ORM at once, but rather you can step-by-step move your database queries from Mongoose to Prisma ORM.
+This means, you don't have to migrate your entire project from Mongoose to Prisma ORM at once, but rather you can step-by-step move your database queries from Mongoose to Prisma ORM.

 Overview of the sample project